Kayak or Stand up Paddleboard?

 Love for All Paddling Craft And What Each Type Can Do!

-SUP helps me and my staff more fully understand and appreciate the great world of paddling.
+SUP helps me and my team more fully understand and appreciate the great world of paddling.
 It made us more dynamic with single- and double-bladed paddles and the vast world of craft designs.

 So, Which One DO You Choose?